Ade Adeyemo

 Adetokunbo Bamidele Adeyemo (born 13 July 1998) is an English professional footballer who plays for club Crawley Town as a forward.

 Career

 After playing youth football for Millwall and in non-league with Fisher, Beckenham Town, Hayes & Yeading United and Cray Valley Paper Mills, he signed a two-year contract with Crawley Town in July 2023.
 He made his debut for the club in a 0–0 EFL Trophy draw with Sutton United on 10 October 2023.

 He scored his first goal in professional football in a 2–1 victory against Notts County in League Two on 12 March 2024.

+A contract option was triggered with Crawley at the end of the 2025–26 season, with the new contract being signed in July 2026.